Disha1203/Privacy-preserving-FL/README.md

 To use it:
 1. Download the dataset manually from Kaggle.
-2. Place the files in the `FL/` folder.
+2. Place the file in the `FL/` folder.

 Example: